Skip to content

 What is osteopathy?

-To help you get familiar with our profession, we’d like to answer an important question: What is osteopathy?
-We would like to give you a brief introduction to its origin, essence, and methods of treatment.
+To help you get familiar with our profession, we`d like to answer an important question: What is osteopathy?

 Everything in the body moves: from muscles to blood vessels, from organs to bones.
-Adequate mobility of our body tissues is necessary for functioning vital and without complaints.

 Osteopathy is a manual form of medicine in which the mobility and function of various tissues in the body are examined.
 It is a treatment approach based on principles from anatomy, physiology, embryology, and neurology.